Bang the Drum Slowly: Adaptations

 The novel was first adapted for television and was broadcast live on the U.S. Steel Hour on September 24, 1956.
 It featured Paul Newman as Wiggen and Albert Salmi as catcher Bruce Pearson.
 George Peppard appeared as Piney Woods, the country-boy ballplayer who sings the ballad from which the novel's title is derived.
 The TV adaptation was faithful to the first-person singular style of the novel, by having Wiggen (Newman) periodically step out of the movie to address the audience.

-Harris wrote the screenplay for the 1973 film adaptation, with Michael Moriarty portraying Wiggen, Robert DeNiro as Pearson and Vincent Gardenia as manager Dutch Schnell.
+Harris wrote the screenplay for the 1973 film adaptation, with Michael Moriarty portraying Wiggen, Robert De Niro as Pearson and Vincent Gardenia as manager Dutch Schnell.
 Gardenia was nominated for an Academy Award for Best Supporting Actor for his portrayal of Schnell.
-DeNiro was nominated and won Best Supporting Actor, from the New York Film Critics Circle for his role of Pearson.
+De Niro was nominated and won Best Supporting Actor, from the New York Film Critics Circle for his role of Pearson.
 The movie was also Danny Aiello's feature film debut.
 The film was directed by John D. Hancock and released by Paramount Pictures.

 The novel was also adapted for the stage by Eric Simonson and had its professional premiere at the Huntington Theatre Company in Boston on March 11, 1994.
 The play was directed by Simonson, and David New starred as the "Author" Henry Wiggen, while Paul Sandberg played the role of catcher Bruce Pearson.

 In 1992, Simonson partnered with L.A.
 Theatre Works to record an audiobook of the stage play adapted from the novel.
 The recording featured Ed Begley, Jr., David Schwimmer, Jonathan Silverman and Harry Shearer.
 The audio book is available to the general public in libraries and online retailers.